|

 Necromancers do well in dungeon crawls, but not duels.

-and such intelligence and spells.
-If a sword/staff/crown has a Spirit
+weapons and staves and such intelligence and spells.
+If a

-Field it will have ST and IQ and can even have a spell or two.
+sword/staff/crown has a Spirit Field it will have ST and IQ and can

 Please see 7Hex Dragons Full